 Following a tragic accident which resulted in the death of the operator of a truck-mounted unit, this galvanised the industry into seeking safe practices and the management of suction and vacuum excavator operations.
 In order to prevent such an event occurring again, a number of voluntary meetings of contractors and hirers were subsequently held from which an agreement was made to form a Special Interest Group and includes owners, hirers, manufacturers, clients and health & safety professionals.
 The Health and Safety Executive (HSE) also acts in an advisory role for legislative and regulatory-related requirements.

-SAVE is currently chaired by Pat Burke of Force One Ltd.
+SAVE is currently chaired by Declan Burke of Force One Ltd.